garvit3835/product-docs-feature/use-cases/ephemeral-kubernetes-cluster.md

 **Coming soon...**
 {% endhint %}

 DevZero's workspaces are backed by ephemeral, virtualized Kubernetes clusters.
-Depending on the service tier that you are on, one of the following will apply:
+Depending on the service tier and/or deployment models that you are being served from, one of the following will apply:

 * all your workspaces are in the same underlying virtual Kubernetes cluster
   * in this case, each of your devboxes will be in the `default` namespace in the cluster